About PEMAZYRE® Skip to main content

 • who have already received a previous treatment, and

-PEMAZYRE was studied in a clinical trial of 107 people with cholangiocarcinoma who tested positive for an FGFR2 fusion and:
+PEMAZYRE was studied in a clinical trial of 107 people with CCA who tested positive for an FGFR2 fusion and:

 • had disease that had spread or could not be removed with surgery